Maximum diversity and weighting for invariants of periodic time series: Background on magnitude theory

-\end{enumerate} \end{prop} There exists a counterexample\footnote{\url{https://golem.ph.utexas.edu/category/2019/01/on_the_magnitude_function_of_d_2.html}} of upper continuity of magnitude with respect to Hausdorff distance.
-On the other hand, magnitude on compact subsets of $\bR^d$ is upper continuous at each compact subsets which is star-shaped about a point of its interior \cite[Theorem 5.4.15]{LeinsterMeckes2016}.
+\begin{rmk} There exists a counterexample \cite[Example 2.3]{GimperleinGoffengLouca2025} to the upper continuity of magnitude with respect to Hausdorff distance.
+On the other hand, magnitude on compact subsets of $\bR^d$ is upper continuous at each compact subset which is star-shaped about a point of its interior \cite[Theorem 5.4.15]{LeinsterMeckes2017}. \end{rmk}